moggiex/Raspberry-Pi-PHP/README.md

 # Dependances

 - This library is used to provide the gpio commands http://git.drogon.net/wiringPi
-- And of course PHP & Apache (or other webserver)
+- And of course you need at least PHP & probably Apache (or other webserver) too

 # Set up (basic)
 To be able to use this library you'll need the following installed on your pi: